pedestal/pedestal-docs/documentation/service-sse.md

 and

-- passing the current interceptor context to the _stream-ready-fn_ function that was passed as an argument to _start-event-stream_ (previosly called _sse-setup_, which is still supported for backward compatibility).
+- passing the current interceptor context to the _stream-ready-fn_ function that was passed as an argument to _start-event-stream_ (previously called _sse-setup_, which is still supported for backward compatibility).

 The _stream-ready-fn_ is responsible for using the context or storing it for